dzackgarza/Qual-Review-and-Solutions/Topology/UGA Questions/sections/900_Extra_Problems_PointSet.md

 - Show that if $X$ is metrizable, then $X$ is compact
 - Give an example of a space that is compact but not sequentially compact, and vice versa.
 - Show that a sequentially compact space is totally bounded.
+- Show that $\RR$ with the cofinite topology is compact.
+- Show that $[0, 1]$ is compact without using the Heine-Borel theorem.

 ## Separation